 Comparison of Methods¶

 Windows licensing: Using Wine does not require a Windows license.
 Using virtualization software like VirtualBox or VMWare does require you have and install a licensed copy of Windows into the virtual machine (Windows is purchased separately).
 The Wine method can be more cost effective.

 CHM file: SIMION 8.1 uses a Windows CHM file for supplementary help documentation.
 This can be read on Linux, but see caveats in the “Notes on Windows Help CHM” section below.

 Summary: SIMION 8.1/8.0 runs well on all the above options.
 If you want integration with (Windows) Excel you should use virtualization (VMWare or Parallels), but if you want better integration with Linux applications you might want to instead use Wine since SIMION will then run more like an Linux application.
 SIMION 7.0 works ok on all the above but seemed to run most smoothly under Wine (SIMION 7.0 does some tricky things with the mouse that cause some non-critical mouse behavior issues under VMWare).

-Running the 64-bit version of SIMION on Wine64 appears to basically work although some crashes in the test suite are seen (as of Wine-1.3.26).
-Wine64 itself is relatively new and might not yet be stable.
-It is hoped to resolve any problems and officially support Wine64 as soon as reasonably possible.
+Running the 64-bit version of SIMION on Wine64 works.
+Some crashes in the test suite were seen (as of Wine-1.3.26).
+Wine64 itself is relatively new and might not yet be as stable.
 The SIMION installation program is 32-bit, so you will need the “shared WoW64 setup” on the Wine64 page to run the 32-bit installer and 64-bit program.

 Notes on Windows Help CHM¶

 The supplementary documentation in Windows Help format (simion.chm) in SIMION 8.1 can be viewed in Linux.
 Some quirks have been noticed, though these seem to be improving in recent versions of Wine.